 Stay True To Yourself: You’ve Got This!

-Every one of us has core values-inner beliefs that we refuse to compromise no matter what.
+Every one of us has core values or inner beliefs that we refuse to compromise no matter what.
 Many people don't discover their core values until someone challenges their belief system.
 How you respond when the rubber meets the road is the best indication of whether you stay true to yourself.

 Staying true to yourself means that you act in harmony with who you are and what you believe.